 Joni’s puppies from the videos & photos below are all enjoying their new homes and doing very well.
 Many thanks for all the kind comments.

-A VERY HAPPY BIRTHDAY TO ALL JONI’S & ASH’S PUPPIES WHO ARE NOW ONE YEAR OLD ON JULY 14TH
+A VERY HAPPY BIRTHDAY TO ALL JONI’S & ASH’S PUPPIES WHO WERE ONE YEAR OLD ON JULY 14TH

 Our Labrador puppies in Grimsby, Lincolnshire have every chance of becoming either top class working and competing gundogs, or probably the best pet dog you could ever hope for.
 My phone was in the office a few days back and whistled an incoming text message, I sent Joni to ‘go fetch’ and she ran upstairs & fetched my phone down for me.
 Try that with most other breeds and you’ll get either a blank stare or at best maybe an old sock that smells a bit interesting!